-A sender initiating a signature request in Box must have the appropriate permissions to the file being sent out and the destination folder.
-Without download permissions, a user cannot initiate a signature request.
-In other words, a sender's collaborator role needs to be set as one of the following to send out a signature:
+To initiate a signature request in Box, you must have the download permissions to the file you send.
+Your collaborator role needs to be set as one of the following to send out a signature:

 - Viewer Uploader